vtalpaert/autobar/README.md

 ### Weight sensing

-We use a weight module typically used with Arduinos to sense how much liquid is poured.
+We include a weight module typically used with Arduino to sense how much liquid is poured.
 The HX711 analog to digital amplifier did not work with the `gpiozero` library, so I kept the classic `RPi.GPIO` with code from [here](https://circuitdigest.com/microcontroller-projects/arduino-weight-measurement-using-load-cell/).
+The HX711 is a capricious device because the protocol is fast paced, so the `gpiozero` lack of performance was eliminatory.
+In the file `hardware/weight.py`, we use multithreading to trigger a callback according to a weight condition.

+In previous autobar iterations, we found that timing based mixing was unreliable.
+Too many factors influence the quantity pumped over time : the level inside the bottle, the length and position of the tubes, bends in the tube, if liquid already fills the tube, etc...
+The current implementation raises a timeout if the weight condition is not fullfilled.
+Previously, I put off the timeout if the weight was varying (which would imply something is happening, versus an empty bottle), but I removed that since the code is already way too complicated as of now.

 ### Display and control